perlin-network/noise/README.md

 [5]: https://img.shields.io/badge/license-MIT-blue.svg
 [6]: LICENSE

-**noise** is an opinionated, easy-to-use P2P network stack for *decentralized applications, cryptographic protocols, games, and file sharing platforms* written in Go by Perlin Network.
+**noise** is an opinionated, easy-to-use P2P network stack for *decentralized applications, and cryptographic protocols* written in Go by Perlin Network.

 **noise** is made to be robust, developer-friendly, performant, secure, and cross-platform across multitudes of devices by making use of well-tested, production-grade dependencies.